Bayesian and Machine-Learning Analyses of Nonminimal $f(Q)$ Gravity and $H_0$ Tension: Results and Comparison

 The corresponding reconstructed expansion history is summarized in Fig.~\ref{fig:hz}.
-The upper panel compares the theoretical $H(z)$ predictions with the latest CC measurements, while the lower panel presents the distance modulus $\mu(z)$ as a function of redshift, contrasted with the PP and Union3 supernova datasets.
-For the $\mu(z)$ analysis, the PP data are adopted since the DESY compilation spans nearly identical redshifts up to $z \simeq 2.3$.
+The upper panel compares the theoretical $H(z)$ predictions with the latest CC measurements, while the lower panel presents the distance modulus $\mu(z)$ as a function of redshift.
 The model reproduces both the observed expansion rate and luminosity-distance relations with high accuracy, remaining consistent with $\Lambda$CDM within the $1\sigma$ confidence region.

 Further insight into the model’s dynamical behavior is provided by the evolution of the cosmographic parameters shown in Fig.~\ref{fig:wz}.
-The deceleration parameter $q(z)$ evolves smoothly from positive values at high redshift, corresponding to the matter-dominated decelerating phase, to negative values at late times ($-0.53$, $-0.51$, $-0.48$, $-0.47$, respectively for each combination used), marking the onset of cosmic acceleration near $z_t \simeq 0.67$, $0.65$, $0.64$, $0.63$, consistent with recent observational estimates.
-The effective equation of state parameter $w(z)$ follows a similar trend, approaching $-1$ at low redshift and remaining close to the $\Lambda$CDM limit, with only small deviations at earlier epochs arising from the nonminimal coupling.
+The reconstructed cosmological evolution indicates that the Universe remains in a persistent accelerating phase throughout the considered redshift range.
+In particular, the deceleration parameter $q(z)$ retains negative values, typically around $q\sim -0.8$ at low redshift, providing clear evidence for late-time cosmic acceleration.
+Although the magnitude of acceleration gradually decreases toward higher redshift, the evolution remains entirely within the accelerated regime.

-A complementary diagnostic is provided by the $Om(z)$ function, reconstructed using the same best-fit parameters.
-The $Om(z)$ diagnostic, defined as $Om(z) = \frac{E^2(z) - 1}{(1+z)^3 - 1}, \quad E(z) = \frac{H(z)}{H_0}$, serves as a model-independent probe to distinguish $\Lambda$CDM from evolving dark-energy scenarios, as it remains constant for a flat $\Lambda$CDM universe.
-As shown in Fig.~\ref{fig:omz}, the $Om(z)$ curve exhibits a mild redshift dependence, with values slightly above the $\Lambda$CDM baseline at low $z$ and converging toward it at higher redshifts.
-This behavior reflects the small influence of the nonminimal coupling in the late-time regime, while the overall consistency with $\Lambda$CDM indicates that the model accurately reproduces the observed background evolution.
+Simultaneously, the effective equation of state stays close to the cosmological constant boundary, with $w_{eff}(z)\sim -0.9$, indicating a dark-energy-dominated expansion history that closely mimics a $\Lambda$CDM-like behavior.
+The smooth monotonic evolution of both the parameters, together with the consistency across different supernova datasets, suggests that the model provides a stable and observationally viable description of the late-time Universe.